abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase6.1_feature_writing_and_reversion/lab-steps-phase-6.1.md

 Until this point, the pipeline stages were only tested with very few code changes, as we were mostly focusing on the `.gitlab-ci.yml` file.
 Here, however, we test the pipeline with new code pushed into the repository.
 We will not change the pipeline configuration file as it is now in a ready state.

 The goal of this exercise is to validate whether we can securely deliver new features securely through the pipeline without facing issues.
-You may have to write your own feature here to test the pipeline’s capability, unless you have started the project without the `"Summary"` or `"admin-page"` features.
+You may have to write your own feature here to test the pipeline's capability, unless you have started the project without the `"Summary"` or `"admin-page"` features.

 ## The New Feature